 - a.
 Implementing policies and procedures for blood management - b.
 Managing risks associated with blood management - c.
-Identifying training requirements for blood management l Rati ing a.
-Monitoring the performance of the blood management system
+Identifying training requirements for blood management

-Verified that Dorset Rehabilitation Centre does not use blood or blood products
+Verified that The Victorian Rehabilitation Centre does not use blood or blood products

 The health service organisation applies the quality improvement system from the Clinical Governance Standard when: